madmpro/madmpro-lexers/README.md

 | bsl | Simple lexer for Language 1C. |

 ## Adding New Lexers
-To add a new lexer, the lexer must be dropped into the `madmpro_lexers` folder.
+To add a new lexer, the lexer must be dropped into the `madmpro-lexers` folder.
 The `__init__.py` file must be updated to expose the lexer.
 Lastly, `setup.py` must be modified to setup the entry points for the new lexer.

 ## Install